OnurArsIan/Customer-Segmentation-and-Decision-Support-System/README.md

 - **Pandas**: For data manipulation and preprocessing.
 - **Scikit-learn**: For feature scaling, encoding, and model training.

+## Dataset

+The dataset used for this project contains customer information such as:
+- **Gender**: The gender of the customer (Male/Female).
+- **Age Group**: The age group of the customer.
+- **Marital Status**: The marital status of the customer (Single/Married).
+- **Education Level**: The highest education level achieved by the customer.
+- **Employment Status**: The employment status (Employed/Unemployed/Self-Employed).
+- **Average Annual Income**: The average annual income of the customer.
+- **City of Residence**: Type of city where the customer resides (Urban/Rural).
+- **Product Interests**: Interests in specific product categories (e.g., Electronics, Fashion, Household).
+- **Purchase and Order Data**: The number of purchases and orders made by the customer.
+- **Education Continuation Status**: Whether the customer is continuing education or not.

+The dataset is used to categorize customers based on their shopping habits, and it forms the basis for providing personalized financial and product recommendations.

 ## Installation

 1. Clone the repository: